Karnöffel

 Karnöffel is a trick-taking card game which probably came from the upper-German language area in Europe in the first quarter of the 15th century.
 It first appeared listed in a municipal ordinance of Nördlingen, Bavaria, in 1426 among the games that could be lawfully played at the annual city fête.
 This makes the game the oldest identifiable European card game in the history of playing cards with a continuous tradition of play down to the present day.

 History

 The earliest substantial reference to Karnöffel is a poem by Meissner, written in or before 1450.
 Historically karnöffeln meant "to cudgel, thrash or flog", but in medieval times, a Karnöffel was also the word for an inguinal hernia.

 Karnöffel had a suit, the 'chosen suit', in which some cards had a higher priority than cards in other suits, which indicates that it might be a possible precursor to the trump suit of Tarot.
 The earliest forms of Karnöffel utilized a deck of 48 cards, Aces having been removed from German and Swiss playing cards during the 14th or early 15th century.

 Descendants

-Karnöffel has a number of descendants that are still played today including Swiss Kaisern or Kaiserjass, Schleswigian Knüffeln and Bruus, Danish Brus, Icelandic Brús, Gotlandic Bräus and Greenlandic Voormsi.
+Karnöffel has a number of descendants that are still played today including Swiss Kaisern or Kaiserjass, Schleswigian Knüffeln and Bruus, Danish Brus, Icelandic Brús, Gotlandic Bräus, Midwestern Euchre, and Greenlandic Voormsi.